jrandj/redhat/README.md

         lvremove <lvpath>
         ```

-1. Configure systems to mount file systems at boot by universally unique ID (UUID) or label
+1. Configure systems to mount file systems at boot by Universally Unique ID (UUID) or label

     * The `/etc/fstab` file is a system configuration file that lists all available disks, disk partitions and their options.
 Each file system is described on a separate line.
 The `/etc/fstab` file is used by the *mount* command, which reads the file to determine which options should be used when mounting the specific device.
 A file system can be added to this file so that it is mounted on boot automatically.